-The National Indian Council on Aging (NICOA) is one of several national nonprofit agencies serving as a grantee to provide the Senior Community Service Employment Program (SCSEP).
-SCSEP is a part-time, temporary job training program for eligible elders 55 and older.
+The Senior Community Service Employment Program is a part-time, temporary job training program for eligible elders 55 and older.
 Subsidizing job training and building real world skills have been the keys to NICOA’s SCSEP success in Indian Country since 1989.
 Learn about the program, why it’s important, how to qualify, and what it can do for you.

-Our Tribal Long Term Services and Supports National Resource Center (TLTSSNRC), also known as the NICOA LTSS Compass, helps individuals and tribal leaders understand what LTSS (long-term services and supports) is and how LTSS benefits the community and promotes independence, health, and quality of life for elders and people with disabilities.
+The Tribal Long Term Services and Supports National Resource Center, also known as the NICOA LTSS Compass, helps individuals and tribal leaders understand what LTSS (long-term services and supports) is and how it benefits the community and promotes independence, health, and quality of life for elders and people with disabilities.
 Our website empowers tribal communities to develop or expand LTSS for Native elders and people with disabilities in their local communities.
 You can use it to find services in your area as well as other long-term care resources.